utk-cs340-fall22/Suggestify/README.md

 # Project Name: Suggestify

+**Note: The website is slow when initial loading because of youtube trailers inside of modal popup.**

 ## Summary

 The project would be an application where users will be able to find a movie or tv show that they would like to watch according to their mood and choice at that time.